 Island Sightseeing Tour

 Most people arrive by boat from Fazana, which will drop you off at the main pier on the largest island.
 At this point, you can join the island sightseeing tour, which is one of the best ways to give yourself an overview of the island.
-You’ll be able to check out the Roman villa ruins in Verige Bay, and there are also several other stop-off points, including small churches, a dinosaur fossil, a museum, and a golf course.
+You’ll be able to check out the remains of the Roman Villa Rustica in Verige Bay, and there are also several other stop-off points, including small churches, dinosaur footprints, a museum, and a golf course.

 Explore Via Bike Or Golf Cart